PyAntony/file-system/README.md

 # A Small File System with Scala

 Application to simulate a file system and commands (analogous to Linux commands).
-Codebase was provided by Daniel Ciocîrlan in his Udemy course "Rock the JVM!
+Project was provided by Daniel Ciocîrlan in his Udemy course "Rock the JVM!
 Scala and Functional Programming for Beginners" (I highly recommend Daniel's courses for beginners and advanced Scala programmers.
 For more information on his courses go to https://rockthejvm.com/).